MohiuddinSumon/mynews/readme.md

 ## Environment Setup
 You will need api from sendgrid (for mail) and newsapi (for news).
 Create a .env file and give value as **env_sample.txt**

+## Redis needs to be running
+For scheduling task redis is used as a broker for celery and it needs to be running.